Josefinekihlstrom/LauraDay/README.md

 the action.
 - A button with the text of 'Cancel' that links back to the blog posts page.
 - A button with the text of 'Delete Post' that links back to the blog posts page after deleting the selected blog post.

+### Delete comment page
+The delete comment page is only available for logged in superusers and contains the following:
+- A heading text with the text of 'Blog Management'.
+Followed by a red text of 'Delete Comment'.
+- A section that describes which comment that is about to be deleted and where the user will be redirected to next.
+- A button with the text of 'Cancel' that links back to the blog posts page.
+- A button with the text of 'Delete Comment' that links back to the blog posts page after deleting the selected comment.

 ### Shopping bag page
 The shopping bag page contains the following: